SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 attachments.buttons.value -> show.content.value

 ADDED
-speak: "Tap or Say one of the following" show.content.text: "Tap or Say one of the following"
+speak: 'Tap or Say one of the following' show.content.text: 'Tap or Say one of the following'

 WHERE
 ~> = loosely mapped
 -> = strictly mapped

 Pepper ChatBot API Translation:
-{
+"{
   "msgType": "chatbotresponse",
   "data": "Tap or Say one of the following",
   "type": "message",